PrefectHQ/prefect/docs/guides/settings.md

 ```
 </div>

-When you switch to a different profile, all of the settings configured in the newly actived profile are applied.
+When you switch to a different profile, all of the settings configured in the newly activated profile are applied.

 ## Commonly configured settings